Improving care and outcomes for people with Atrial Fibrillation in Nova Scotia

 Atrial Fibrillation (AF) is a type of irregular and sometimes rapid heartbeat.
 People who have AF are at an increased risk of having a stroke or heart disease.

 Canadian guidelines are available to help doctors care for patients with AF, but not all patients receive the same care.
 Past research studies show that some doctors and patients could benefit from better knowledge and improved skills for managing AF.
 We believe that IMPACT-AF can help.
-Learn more about AF
+Learn more about AF107

 Primary Care Clinics